csci338/fall2023/pages/syllabus.md

 ## Course Materials & Resources

+### Books
+We will be reading selected chapters from two different books:
+* <a href="https://abseil.io/resources/swe-book" target="_blank">Software Engineering at Google</a>.
+There is a free copy of the book online, or you can order a hardcopy.
+* <a href="https://www.oreilly.com/library/view/the-agile-samurai/9781680500066/" target="_blank">The Agile Samurai</a>.
+How Agile masters deliver great software.
+Jonathan Rasmusson.
+   * A digital version of this book can be accessed via the UNCA library.
+Just sign into <a href="https://www.oreilly.com" target="_blank">https://www.oreilly.com</a> with your UNCA email address and then search for the book.

 ### Software
-As this is a programming course, you will be installing and configuring many free software programs, including the ones listed below.
-This software will probably require between 3-5GB of space on your hard drive.
+This course will utilize many different software packages, libraries, and tools (all free), including the ones listed below.
+You will probably need around 5GB of disk space to run these programs.
 Installing and configuring programming software can be a hassle, but it is part of the process of developing your working computing knowledge.
 We will help you.

 {:.compact}
 * <a href="https://code.visualstudio.com/download" target="_blank">Visual Studio Code</a>
 * <a href="https://github.com/git-guides/install-git" target="_blank">Git and the Github Client</a>

-### Book
+### Other Course Resources
-* We will be reading selected chapters from <a href="https://abseil.io/resources/swe-book" target="_blank">Software Engineering at Google</a>.
-There is a free copy of the book online, or you can order a hardcopy.
+We will also be compiling a list of cheatsheets, online tutorials, and documentation pages on the course [Readings and Resources](../resources/) page.

 ### Acknowledgements
 These course materials were developed collaboratively by Sarah Van Wart and Semmy Purewal.